 You can change Heat Pump Balance settings from the Nest Sense menu on your thermostat or with the Nest app.

-To use Heat Pump Balance, your thermostat must also be connected to W-Fi.
-If it isn't, you can use Early On which is a similar feature, but your thermostat won't take specific measures to avoid expensive AUX heating.
+To use Heat Pump Balance, your thermostat must also be connected to Wi-Fi.
+If it isn't, you can use Early-On which is a similar feature, but your thermostat won't take specific measures to avoid expensive AUX heating.

 - Press your thermostat ring to open the Quick View menu.

 - Select Nest Sense.

 - Select Heat Pump Balance then choose the setting you want.